lebedec/libfmod/README.md

 And then rename `fmod_vc.lib` and `fmodstudio_vc.lib` to `fmod.lib` and `fmodstudio.lib` accordingly.

+#### Features

+You can enable or disable wrapper features depending on your needs:

+- `flags` provides C-style flags with ergonomic Rust API based on [bitflags](https://crates.io/crates/bitflags) crate

 #### Getting Started

 The simplest way to get started is to initialize the FMOD system, load a sound, and play it.